issue

 • A.J.'s Angels, Morrison County

 A.J.'s Angels is the largest commercial dog breeding facility in Minnesota.
-This facility is USDA-licensed (#41-A-0484) and state-licensed, and has a local permit (granted years ago for "the property.")
-In 2022, USDA inspection reports stated that this breeder had 885 dogs and puppies in their kennel.
-Per the October 2021 USDA inspection report, A.J.'s Angels had a total of 1,172 dogs and puppies.
+This facility is USDA-licensed (#41-A-0484) and state-licensed, and has a local permit (granted years ago for "the property") which allows this kennel to have up to 800 adult dogs.
 This facility was granted a federal license in March 2016 under the owner Angie McDuffee and with a new name: A.J.'s Angels.

 This kennel was operating at this same location for decades under the name Clearwater Kennel.
 At one time, Clearwater Kennel had inventory counts as high as 1,700+ dogs and puppies.
 The owner of Clearwater Kennel was Wanda Kretzman, who is the mother-in-law of Angie McDuffee.
 The kennel cancelled its federal license in March 2016 and transferred the facility to Angie McDuffee after Kretzman had faced multiple violations of the Animal Welfare Act; except for a small civil penalty, the USDA took no action in regard to the violations once the kennel was transferred.
 Read more: Clearwater Kennel.